Our Services Oculoplastics

 Using a laser or a scalpel, the surgeon makes an incision along the natural fold lines of the upper eyelids to remove excess fat and skin.
 Similarly, fat can be removed from the inside of the lower eyelids.
 Sutures close and retighten the lids, resulting in unobstructed vision and a more youthful, pleasant expression.

-Sharon's Story: Eyelid Lift
+Jan's Story: Eyelid Surgery

 Surgery to correct entropion and ectropion